 This course introduces students to the characteristics of the criminal justice system in the United States.
 Focus is placed on examining crime measurement, theoretical explanations of crime, responses to crime, components of the system, and current challenges to the system.
 The course examines the evolution of the principles and approaches utilized by the justice system and the evolving forces which have shaped those principals and approaches.
 Although justice structure and process is examined in a cross cultural context, emphasis is placed on the US justice system, particularly the structure and function of US police, courts, and corrections.
 Students are introduced to the origins and development of criminal law, legal process, and sentencing and incarceration policies.
+(C-ID AJ 110)

-Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Advisory: ENG-070
+Lecture Hours: 54 ecture Hours: 54 Lab Ho Repeatable: No

+Grading: Letter Grading: Letter

+Prerequisite: None

+Advisory: ENG-070

+Limitation on enrollr Limitation on enrollment: None

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C2 CSU GE: D0 IGETC: 4J
+Transfer Status: CSU J/UC Degree Applicable e: AA/AS

+COD GE: C2 CSU GE: D0 IGETC: 4J